zumasys/docs/site/jbase/release-notes/5.7.9/pn779/README.md

 <PageHeader />

 ## Description
-Queries using a range selection criteria on right-justustified dictionaries involving alphanumeric values does not sort correctly.
+Queries using a range selection criteria on right-justified dictionaries involving alphanumeric values does not sort correctly.

 ## Previous Release Behavior
 Given values of: